unrealwork/atsd-use-cases/OrovilleDam/README.md

 ==============================================

-In February 2017, reservoir levels for the tallest dam in the United States, located near [Oroville, California](http://www.water.ca.gov/swp/facilities/Oroville/LakeDam.cfm), were beginning to reach capacity from unseasonably high rain fall totals.
+In February 2017, reservoir levels for the tallest dam in the United States, located near [Oroville, California](http://www.water.ca.gov/swp/facilities/Oroville/LakeDam.cfm), were beginning to reach capacity from unseasonably high rainfall totals.
 Officials decided to begin using the primary dam spillway, which quickly began to deteriorate, and by
 February 10th, a hole 300 feet wide, 500 feet long, and 45 feet deep had appeared in the spillway.
 [On February 11th](http://www.latimes.com/local/california/la-live-updates-oroville-dam-oroville-dam-spillway-expected-to-fail-1486953074-htmlstory.html), officials decided to begin using an auxiliary, spillway made from earthen materials.
 The emergency spillway quickly began to erode and water began to spill over its concrete top.
 On
 February 12th, due to the "hazardous situation" surrounding the dam, more than [200,000 people](http://www.npr.org/sections/thetwo-way/2017/02/14/515172686/with-more-rain-forecast-crews-work-to-reinforce-oroville-dam)